 Keep your computer safe from viruses and spyware by following these guidelines.

 - Keep your operating system updated.
 (This applies to both Windows based computers and Mac OS based computers.)

 - Be careful where you click.
 Never open e-mail attachments you weren't expecting.
 Don't click on pop-up ads or install things you don't really need.
 (For information about phishing, see http://www.utc.edu/information-technology/security/phishing.php.)

 - Avoid P2P file sharing.
 Almost all "free" music and file-sharing applications install spyware and viruses.

 - Be careful who you let use your computer.
 Roommates, friends, and relatives may click or install things they shouldn't.

 - Don't share your user names or passwords with anyone.

 If your computer is working poorly, it's probably infected.
-Call the UTC Help Desk at 425-4000.
-If necessary, you can make an appointment to bring your PC to the Help Desk in the UC Computer Lab where we will guide you through the reformat or disinfection process.
+Call Client Services to find the best solution for you.
+If necessary, you can make an appointment to bring your PC to us so we can guide you through the reformat or disinfection process.
 You should plan to be present with the computer and be an active participant in the process, which typically takes around two hours.